-As used in this Policy, Title IX Sexual Harassment includes unwelcome conduct on the basis of sex, including sex stereotypes, sex characteristics, pregnancy, gender identity, and sexual orientation that satisfies one or more of the following definitions, when the conduct occurs in the University's education program or activity
+As used in this Policy, Title IX Sexual Harassment includes conduct on the basis of sex that satisfies one or more of the following definitions, when the conduct occurs (I) in the University's education program or activity and (2) against a person in the United States.

-- 1. Title IX Quid Pro Quo Harassment: Title IX Quid Pro Quo Harassment occurs when an employee of the University, including a student-employee, conditions the provision of an aid, benefit, or service of the University on an individual's participation in unwelcome sexual conduct.
+- I. Title IX Quid Pro Harassment: Title IX Quid Pro Quo Harassment occurs when an employee of the University, including a student-employee, conditions the provision of an aid, benefit, or service of the University on an individual's participation in unwelcome sexual conduct.
 Such unwelcome sexual conduct includes, but is not limited to, sexual advances, requests for sexual favors, sexually motivated physical contact or other verbal, nonverbal, or physical conduct or communication of a sexual nature. - 2.
-Title IX Hostile Environment Harassment: Title IX Hostile Environment Harassment is unwelcome conduct on the basis of sex determined by a totality of circumstances to be objectively or subjectively offensive and so severe or pervasive that it effectively denies a person equal access to the University's education program or activity.
+Title IX Hostile Environment Harassment: Title IX Hostile Environment Harassment is unwelcome conduct on the basis of sex determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the University's education program or activity.